+2-5/8' Fitting the soundboard to the sides To fit the top, the ends of the X-braces, the tall shoulder brace, the four small finger braces, and the tone bars must be tapered to nothing as they reach the midpoint of the kerfed linings.
 For this fitting, leave the side assembly clamped to the workbench if you're able to work around the assembly comfortably.
 You can unclamp the side assembly and the waist clamp from the workbench if it makes fitting the top easier, but be sure to handle the assembly gently.
 Don't bend or twist the sides as you fit the top.

-Chisel the ends of the X-braces and tall shoulder brace down to a thickness of .100" (pictured).
-Follow the pre-machined taper of the braces as you chisel.

-To find the guitar's accurate length between neck and tailblocks, first measure 3-15/16" from the top edge of the soundhole, towards the neck block (illustrated).
+Chisel the ends of the X-braces, tall shoulder brace, finger braces, and tone bars down to nothing (pictured).
+Follow the machined taper of the braces as you chisel.
+To find the guitar's accurate length between neck and tail blocks, first measure 3-7/8" from the top edge of the soundhole, towards the neck block (illustrated).
 Make a pencil mark on the centerline, on the underside of the soundboard.
-Measure 20" from this mark to the tailblock end, and make a mark.
+Measure 20-1/16" from this mark to the tail block end, and make a mark.
 This is the body length.
 During gluing, these marks must align with the sides and blocks.
 The soundboard will overhang the sides a little, which will be trimmed away later.